The Non-cutoff Boltzmann Equation in Bounded Domains: Extension to the whole space and L2 local existence

 by solving $c^k_m(t)$ from the ordinary differential equations (ODEs):

-with $\Phi\in\{w_k\}_{k=1}^n$, which contains $n$ ODEs and can be solved locally-in-time.
+with $\Phi\in\{w_k\}_{k=1}^n$, which contains $n$ ODEs and can be solved locally in time.
 To take the limit $n\to\infty$ in \eqref{patfh1}, we need to derive the uniform-in-$n$ estimate of $h_n$.
-Instead, we give the \emph{a priori} estimate as follows (which is similar to giving the uniform estimate of $h_n$).
+Instead, we give the \emph{a priori} estimate as follows (similar to giving the uniform estimate of $h_n$).
 Let $\Phi=h$ in \eqref{patfh}, we have from \eqref{56} and \eqref{Gaesweight} that

 Integrating over $t\in[T_1,T_2]$, using Gr\"{o}nwall's inequality, and letting $\de_0>0$ in \eqref{41344} small enough, we have

 Here, $C_{g_j}>0$ is some constant depending on some Sobolev norm of $g_j$, which is finite since $g_j\in C^\infty_c(\R^7_{t,x,v})$.
 The estimate \eqref{434} is uniform in $\ve$, and $h_n$ shares the same estimate uniformly-in-$(\ve,n)$ if one replace $h$ by $h_n$.
 It follows from the Banach-Alaoglu Theorem that the sequence $\{h_n\}$ is weakly-$*$ compact in the sense that, up to a subsequence,